 Do gazania flowers symbolize love?

-Gazania flowers do not symbolize love; gazania (treasure flowers) symbolize riches, wealth, and good fortune.
+In the language of flowers, Gazania flowers do not symbolize love; gazania (treasure flowers) symbolize riches, wealth, and good fortune.

 Do gazania flowers come back every year?

 Gazania flowers are winter-hardy, grow as perennials, and come back yearly in USDA hardiness zones 9 through 11.
 In other growing zones, they can be grown as annuals.

 How long do gazania flowers last?

 When grown in USDA hardiness zones 9 through 11, gazania flowers can bloom from spring until winter.
 In other growing zones, gazania flowers bloom from late summer or early spring until fall.